 At its most basic, machine learning is the process of teaching a computer system how to make accurate predictions when fed data.
 We use training data to observe patterns, “teach” the machines, and create multiple translation models.
 When it’s time to translate, we input data to an algorithm that looks up the correct parameters in the model and creates a machine translated prediction, which is then evaluated by a human translator for accuracy.
 If it meets our standards, it’s then sent back into the machine translation engine and used to improve the algorithm.

 Neural machine translation (NMT) lets machine translation engines train themselves using a trial-and-error process that’s similar to the way a human brain works.
 This process is called “deep learning” and comes from principles that have been established through the implementation of Big Data analytics.
 The potential of NMT is still being measured, but what’s already clear is that it nearly always improves translation quality and produces a more “human-like” output.
 At Argos, our approach to NMT is all about making sure that it’s right for a client’s content.
 If it turns out to be the correct approach, NMT can drive the following positive outcomes:

 - Increased productivity and reduced time-to-market.
 On average, an NMT-based approach can increase daily translation throughput three to four times.
 Simply put, NMT gets content in front of your customers faster than ever before.

 - Lower costs.
-NMT allows for the charging of lower rates, and in the long term all future projects from the same subject area will leverage off the savings achieved by applying it.
+NMT allows for the charging of lower rates, and in the long term all future projects from the same subject area will benefit from its application.